scriptorron/service.rpm_sr/README.md

 ===========

 PVR 'Recording- & Power Manager NG²' for Kodi.
-This addon turns your Kodi on a Linux installation (pure Linux, Open-/LibreELEC) into a full featured video recorder.
+This addon turns your Kodi on a Linux installation (pure Linux, Open-/LibreELEC) into a full featured video recorder (TV server and TV card required).

 This addon handles power management for current active recordings and wakeup procedures for future schedules using the JSON-RPC-Interface of Kodi.
-The addon starts and shut down the htpc if a recording needs to scheduled.
+The addon starts and shut down the HTPC if a recording needs to be scheduled.

+The new server mode allows the use of a Kodi installation as a pure recording and media server.
+The server can be woken up e.g. via WOL and makes its resources available until no more process, network or recording tasks are active.
+After that, the system shuts down.
+If user activity is detected during this time, the addon switches to client mode.

-The addon starts the system periodically on an user defined cycle and time for e.g. EPG-updates too if there is a longer inactivity time of the system or user.
+The addon starts the system periodically on a user defined cycle and time for e.g. EPG-updates too if there is a longer inactivity time of the system or user.
 To collect the individual EPG data the script "epggrab_ext.sh" can be adapted to your needs.

 Some installation notes
 -----------------------
 1. THIS ADDON WORKS ONLY ON x86 BASED HARDWARE AS IT WRITES WAKEUP INFORMATIONS INTO THE HARDWARE (BIOS) RTC.
-IT DOESN'T WORK ON AML NOR ARM BASED HARDWARE (ANDROID BOXES, RASPBERRY OR SIMILAR HARDWARE)
+IT DOESN'T WORK
+    ON AML NOR ARM BASED HARDWARE (ANDROID BOXES, RASPBERRY OR SIMILAR HARDWARE)
 2. YOU KNOW WHAT A TERMINAL CONSOLE IS AND YOU ARE ABLE TO USE IT.
 3. THIS ADDON USE ACPI-WAKEUP OVER RTC.
 YOUR MAINBOARD MUST SUPPORT THIS PROPERLY.
 NOTE THAT IN YOUR APM-SETTINGS OF YOUR BOARD THE RTC WAKEUP SHOULD BE SET TO ‘by OS’ OR ‘disabled’.
 YOU CAN ALSO USE A SPECIAL USB REMOTE CONTROLLER 'Y.A.R.D.2'.
     IF THIS IS CHOOSEN, THE RTC OF Y.A.R.D.2 IS USED.
 USEFULL FOR BOARDS WITHOUT RTC (RASPBERRY & CO.)
 4. PURE LINUX: THIS README USES ```kodi``` AS THE DEFAULT USER.
 IF KODI IS RUNNING WITH A DIFFERENT USERNAME, CHANGE ALL OCCURENCES OF ```/home/kodi/``` TO ```/home/yourusername/``` IN YOUR PATHNAMES/NAMES.

 Installation
 ------------